 Customers can request a leaky toilet test any time of the year by calling (949) 831-2500 or emailing firstname.lastname@example.org Need some help on how to perform the dye tab test?
 Watch the video tutorial below.

 Moulton Niguel has created a “Potty Talk” video series to help our customers learn about toilet leaks, and how to detect and fix them.
 Watch Potty Talk 101 to get started!

 Search for the WaterSense Logo!
 If you need help looking for water-efficient devices at your local retail stores, we encourage you to look for the Environmental Protection Agency (EPA)’s WaterSense logo.
 Any products that have an EPA WaterSense tag are water-efficient, and according to the EPA, are “certified to use at least 20% less water.”
 WaterSense makes it easy to find and select water-efficient products that can help reduce your water use, which can also benefit your water bill and the environment.

 Some of these products include showerheads, irrigation controllers, toilets, showerheads and many more!
 And an added bonus?
 Moulton Niguel offers rebates on several water-efficient devices including toilets, washing machines, irrigation controllers, sprinkler nozzles and much more.
 Visit our website to see all of the current rebates for Moulton Niguel’s residential and commercial customers at: www.mnwd.com/rebates.

 While March is a special time to bring awareness to finding and fixing common household leaks, keep in mind that you can find and fix leaks inside and outside your home to save valuable water and money all year long!

-If you have any questions about household leaks or would like to request more information, you can contact our Water Efficiency team at (949) 448-4025!
+If you have any questions about household leaks or would like to request more information, you can view our Find & Fix-a-Leak Online Trouble Shooting Guide or contact our Water Efficiency team at (949) 448-4025!
 Need additional resources?
 Visit the EPA at epa.gov/watersense/fix-leak-week